05/2019 // Max Draeger

 The islands and the just over 50,000 inhabitants are still spared from mass tourism.
 That's good for an adventure, but a look at the map and a few minutes of internet research make it clear that mountain biking isn’t very popular there yet.
 Information about trails is virtually non-existent and even marked hiking trails are rare.
 If you are looking for a relaxed bike trip with shuttles, trail maps and a place to wash your bike, you won't be happy here.

 So our motto is: Trail’n’Error!
-"If you look for it, you’ll find it".
-It is always said so beautifully and indeed you will find what you are looking for as a mountain biker on the Faroe Islands - at least if you can cope with washed-out paths, swampy meadows and the fluctuating weather.
+"If you look for it, you’ll find it"- as they always say and indeed you will find what you are looking for as a mountain biker on the Faroe Islands - at least if you can cope with washed-out paths, swampy meadows and the fluctuating weather.
 Of course, you’ll have to carry yourself uphill.
 What’s the reward for all this drudgery?
 Lots of adventures and trails with fabulous views.

 For anyone who dares to go on this kind of trip, we recommend the ascent to the pass between Saksun and Tjørnuvík on the main island Streymoy.
 We found a really nice trail and that's exactly how we imagined mountain biking on the Faroe Islands: Flowing trails that meander their way down lush green slopes and offer breathtaking views of beautiful bays and cliffs.